jayhsu0627/Real-Time-Implementation-of-Stereo-Vision-in-Python/README.md

 A:
 * Speed of code run using numba is comparable to that of similar code in C, C++ or Fortran.
-* Fastmath, Parallel,  Intel SVML supported.
+* Fastmath, Parallel,  Intel SVML, CUDA supported.
 See also:

 [A ~5 minute guide to Numba](https://numba.pydata.org/numba-doc/latest/user/5minguide.html)